jiem/start-stop-daemon/README.md

 ```

 * Start the timer as a daemon with `node crasher.js start`
-* Wait 4 seconds then check the timer's status with `node crasher.js status` to check that the daemon correctly exited
+* Wait 4 seconds then get the timer's status with `node crasher.js status` to check that the daemon correctly exited
 * Check the log files `customOutFile.log` and `customErrFile.log`.

-## Internals
+## Implementation

 As of version 0.1.0, daemons are handled by the [forever][3] module.